internet-of-plants/iop/doc/SENSORS.md

 - DHT21 (AM2301)
 - DHT22 (AM2302)

-*Be careful, different manufacturers may have different datasheets for the same sensor type*

 ### Ports

 1. VCC (3.3V or 5V power)

   *Sometimes 3.3V is not enough.*

 2. Digital data out

   *Needs to be connected to VCC with a 10Kohm resistor between (medium-strength pull up)*

 3. Unused

+  *Some sensors don't have this port*

 4. Ground

-*Some models don't have the third pin, or have pull-up resistor built-in*
+*Some models come with a built-in pull up resistor*

 ### Source Code